rongwl/btclite/README.md

-# btcdemo
+# btclite
-Implement a bitcoin demo using the core code of bitcoin
+A lite implementation of Bitcoin full node